-Pumpkin bread for gifts
+Pumpkin bread makes great fall or holiday gifts

 I made mini pumpkin bread loaves for all my neighbors and kids teachers this year.
 I found cardboard loaf pans at Home Goods that came with the cellophane bags and cute tags.
 You can bake right in the loaf pans and then cool, wrap em' up and hand em' out.
 DONE!

-Make this pumpkin bread gluten free
+Can I make this pumpkin bread gluten free?

-Pumpkin bread variations
+Pumpkin bread Add-Ins

 Have you tried my other Christmas family staple?
 These Overnight Sticky Buns will give you another reason to wake up early on Christmas morning.
 Or, if you are my brother, you'll make them for every special occasion.
 They are an incredibly delicious breakfast to make ahead and share if you must.